KaushiML3/libfinder/README.md

 # libfinder

-`libfinder` is a simple Python package that helps check if a library is installed in your environment.
+`libfinder` is a simple Python package that helps check if a library is installed in your python jupyter environment.

 ## 📌 Installation